afermg/aliby/README.md

 trap_tps = riv.get_trap_timepoints(trap_id, trange, ncols)
 ```

-This can take several seconds at the moment.
+Depending on the network speed can take several seconds at the moment.
 For a speed-up: take fewer z-positions if you can.

-#### Get the traps for a given time point
+#### Get the tiles for a given time point
 Alternatively, if you want to get all the traps at a given timepoint:

 ```python